Package Exports

 function: func,

 });That's it!
-Your HTTP backend is now callable by AI.
+Your HTTP backend is now AI-callable across all major LLM providers.

 OpenAPI Definitions

-@samchon/openapi provides complete TypeScript definitions for all OpenAPI versions and introduces an "emended" OpenAPI v3.1 specification that serves as a universal intermediate format.
+@samchon/openapi provides complete TypeScript definitions for all OpenAPI versions and introduces an "emended" OpenAPI v3.1 specification that serves as an intermediate format.

 v20(Swagger v2.0) --upgrades--> emended[["<b><u>OpenAPI v3.1 (emended)</u></b>"]]